-When you receive a check, do not endorse it until you are at the office where you can cash it.
+When you receive a check, do not endorse it until you are ready to cash it.
 Then write your name (in ink) on the back just as it appears on the face of the check.

 Ask to have your canceled checks mailed to you each month.
 Then take time to compare each check with its stub, where you have recorded the amount and the name of the receiver.